multimokia/Renpy-Weather-Utils/README.md

 ## `_awc_API_key`:
 - `string`
-- Stores the api key to get weather observations
+- Stores the api key to get weather observations.
-- Use `awc_apiKeySetup()` to have this set up properly
+- Use `awc_apiKeySetup()` to have this set up properly.

 # Functions: